fire1ce/3os.org/docs/penetration-testing/kali-linux/kali-linux.md

 ```bash
 uname -a
 ```
+Or you can check the contents of the `/etc/os-release` file for this Debian distribution.

 After we got our new Minimal Kali ready we need to cleanup some Debian's leftovers to finnish